 TGbe editor: Please update the following paragraph (including insertion of a new paragraph) in this subclause as shown below:

-An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, AID field, an SSID element, a BSS Max Idle Period element, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP.35.3.4.2 Use of Multi-Link probe request and response
+An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, AID field, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP.

+An AP affiliated with an AP MLD shall not include SSID element and a BSS Max Idle Period element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP unless the Basic Multi-Link element, containing complete profile of a reported AP, is carried in an ML probe response send by an AP corresponding to the transmitted BSSID in a multiple BSSID set in response to an ML probe request directed to an AP corresponding to nontransmitted BSSID in the same multiple BSSID set.

+35.3.4.2 Use of Multi-Link probe request and response

 TGbe editor: Please insert the following NOTEs after the paragraph starting “A Multi-Link probe response shall carry information of no more than one AP MLD …” in this subclause as shown below: